Registrationwala

 • Manufacture, harvesting, obtaining, grading, pooling, handling, marketing, selling, export of primary production of the Members.

-• The activities in processing including preserving, drying, distilling, brewing, vinting, canning, and packaging of the produce of its Members
+• The activities in processing include preserving, drying, distilling, brewing, venting, canning, and packaging of the produce of its Members.

 • On the provision of mutual assistance imparting education to its Members and others.

-• Providing technical services, consultancy services, training, research and development and all other activities for the raise of the interests of its Members.
+• Providing technical services, consultancy services, training, research and development and all other activities for the promotion of the interests of its Members.

 • Generation, transmission, and distribution of power, revitalization of land and water resources, their use, conservation and communication relatable to primary production.

-• Providing insurance of producers or their primary produce.
+• Providing insurance for producers or their primary produce.

 • Encouraging techniques of mutuality and mutual assistance.

-• Welfare measures or facilities for the benefit of Members as may be decided by the Board.
+• Welfare measures or facilities for the benefit of Members.

-• The activities endorsing the principals of mutuality and mutual assistance amongst the Members and any other activities ancillary or incidental to any of the activities mentioned above
+• The activities endorsing the principles of mutuality and mutual assistance amongst the Members and any other activities ancillary or incidental to any of the activities mentioned above.

-In order to obtain the registration of Producer Company, it is necessary to have below-mentioned member individually or in combination with one another -
+In order to obtain the registration of Producer Company, it is necessary to have below-mentioned members individually or in combination with one another:

 • Ten or more individuals and every one of them being a producer; or